membranefi/euroe-stablecoin/README.md

 ### Rescuing tokens

 It is possible to rescue an arbitrary token sent to the token contract.
-This can be used if someone accidentally sends a big amount of tokens to the token contract itself.
+This can be used if someone accidentally sends a large amount of tokens to the token contract itself.
+Please contact Membrane Finance directly if this has happened to you.

 ## User roles